pwamsley2015/ScoutListGenerator/README.md

 - Now you have to actually run the program.
 The program takes paramaters from the command line as such:

- java ListGenerator filePath NumberOfScouts
+ java ListGenerator filePathToScheduleCSV filePathToPowerhouseTeamsCSV numberOfScouts

  How to run, step by step:

+    - You'll probably have to recompiile all the .java files because we use different machines.
+You can do this with either `javac .java` or by just opening up the project in eclipse and clicking Project -> Clean... -> OK

  	- Open Terminal or Command Prompt
- 	- Change the directory to the projects src folder.
+ 	- Change the directory to the projects bin folder.

- 	`cd documents/programming/ScoutListGenerator/src`
+ 	`cd MySuperAwesomeFolderName/Programming/ScoutListGenerator/bin`
- 	- Compile all the `.java` files

- 	     `javac *.java`

- 	     Note: The reason we recompile these files, rather than just using the ones in `/bin/` is to avoid a `MainClassNotFoundException` caused by the eclipse compiler working differently than javac.
- 	- Run java with the following paramaters:
+ 	- Then run java with the following paramaters:

- 	`java ListGenerator filePathToSchedule numberOfScouts`
+ 	`java ListGenerator filePathToScheduleCSV filePathToPowerhouseTeamsCSV numberOfScouts`

  - Once the program runs, just follow dialogs given by the program until the lists print (either to the console or to the default printer).